a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 $ nmcli device set wlan0 managed true
 ```

-## 6GHz Sniffing with AX210/BE200 Radios
+## 6GHz Packet Capture with Intel Radios

-**NOTE:** I have only tested this on AX210 and BE200 radios operating in a US wireless regulatory domain.
+**NOTE:** I have only tested this with AX210 and BE200 radios operating in a US wireless regulatory domain.

 **NOTE:** This assumes that you have [determined the radio's phy name](#3-determine-radio-s-phy-name) and know how to [find all interfaces using the radio](#4-1-find-all-interfaces-using-radio).

 The AX210 and BE200 radios are WiFi 6E and WiFi 7 radios, respectively (unlike the AX200 which is WiFi 6).
 For context, WiFi 6E is the first generation of WiFi which supports the new 6GHz band.
-While the both radios can only operate as an AP in the 2.4GHz band on Linux, both can operate as both a STA and monitor on 2.4GHz, 5GHz, and 6GHz bands.
+While both radios can only operate as an AP in the 2.4GHz band on Linux, both can operate as both a STA and monitor on 2.4GHz, 5GHz, and 6GHz bands.
 To use a monitor in the 6GHz band, though, you need to follow a couple steps first.

-In order to configure a 6GHz AX210/BE200 monitor, the radio firmware must first detect that it is in the US wireless regulatory domain.
-Then, after it detects the US regulatory domain, you can create a monitor on the 6GHz channels that the radio supports.
-Steps to do so are as follows.
+To configure a 6GHz Intel radio monitor, the radio firmware must first detect that it is in the US wireless regulatory domain.
+Then, after detection, you can create a monitor on the 6GHz channels that the radio supports.
+To do so, perform the following steps.

 ### 1\.
 Delete All Other Interfaces Using Radio